marcom/PlotRNA.jl/README.md

 All code in this repository is licensed under the MIT license, a copy of which can be found in the `LICENSE` file.
 VARNA is licensed under the GNU GPL as mentioned on the [VARNA homepage](https://varna.lri.fr/).
+R2R is licensed under the GNU GPL.

 ## Related Julia packages for RNA secondary structure prediction